-- Work area – area where the work takes place and all materials are stored.
+- Work area – the area where the work takes place, and all materials are stored.

-- Termination area – allows traffic to transition back to normal path of the road.
+- Termination area – allows traffic to transition back to the normal path of the road.

 Depending on the extent of the work and the road type, the requirements for each area will vary.
 Check the requirements in your jurisdiction for detailed information on the layout requirements for different situations.
 The figure below illustrates a sample layout for a lane closure with traffic control persons on a two-lane two-way road.

 Figure 1: Lane closure with traffic control persons on a two-lane two-way roadway